My Defense Need Not Protect Me Forever

 - Pretty much a staple in any Star Trek film: The Enterprise's shields will be as useless as wet tissue, and yet the crew still finds a way to come out on top (Heat-seeking torpedoes, self destruct mechanisms, turning the enemy's own weapons against them...)

 - During the final space battle in Galaxy Quest, the Protector never fires a single shot at Saris's ship (in fact, the Protector only ever fires once in the film, at the very beginning).
-Instead, The Captain has the pilot navigate into the nearby mine field, while diverting all available power to structural integrity in order to survive Saris's Macross Missile Massacre.
+Instead, The Captain has the pilot navigate into the nearby mine field, while diverting all available power to the "Plasma Armor" in order to survive Saris's Macross Missile Massacre.
 By the time he turns his ship around to face Saris, the Protector's armor is completely gone, which means a single volley would finish it off.
 However, the ship is "dragging" magnetic mines straight towards Saris's ship.
 Cue explosions.

 - In Real Steel, Atom can take a lot more damage than an average fighting bot thanks to him being built specifically for sparring, but even his endurance is taxed during his prize fight with Zeus, whose fights never last more than 1 round.
 When Zeus once again starts pounding Atom relentlessly, Charlie just does his best to keep Atom's vital areas covered from the worst of it without hitting back.
 Eventually, just as Atom's endurance is about to give out, Zeus drains most of his batteries, allowing Atom to take the initiative.
 Rope-a-dope, Rockem-Sockem-Robots style.

 - This is a recurring motif in The Lies of Locke Lamora by Scott Lynch.
 Locke doesn't have to hold out forever, only until Jean gets to him...

 - Arthur attempting to save his house in The Hitchhiker's Guide to the Galaxy: